Residence Permits

 You can submit your application in person at the MINISTRY OF THE INTERIOR “MOI” (Department for Asylum and Migration Policy) – Výstavní 55, Ostrava.

 Opening hours: Mo, We: 8am – 5pm; Tu, Th: 8am – 12am.
-You can also make an online appointment.
+We strongly advise you to make an online appointment, or by phone at +420 974 801 801 (also in English).

-The official language of the “MOI office” is Czech (solely and compulsory) so you cannot expect the clerks to use English in communication with you.
+- The official language of the “MOI office” is Czech (solely and compulsory) so you cannot expect the clerks to use English in communication with you.
 A good idea is to bring along an interpreter, a friend or, which is a very elegant solution, to come on Monday or Wednesday morning where there are social workers provided by CPIC, the governmental agency.
 They speak English and will help you with the paperwork.

-Please keep in mind that all documents must be originals or notarized copies (read how to obtain verified copies here), sometimes an Apostille is required.
-Also, once you have a residence permit, you are obliged to report a change of your home address, passport number, family status or surname within 15 days (30 days in the case of a change of address).
-For issuing a new residence permission and further reporting of any changes, you will also need a 200 CZK revenue stamp (= kolek) which you have to buy in advance at any Czech Post office.
+- Also, once you have a residence permit, you are obliged to report a change of your home address, passport number, family status or surname within 15 days (30 days in the case of a change of address).
+For issuing a new residence permission and further reporting of any changes, you will also need a CZK 200 revenue stamp (= kolek) which you have to buy in advance at any Czech Post office.

-Please remember that once you have a permanent residence you must always be insured with the public health insurance.
-You can apply for Czech citizenship usually after another 3 years.
+- Please remember that once you have a permanent residence you must always be insured with the public health insurance.

 As a non-EU foreigner who intends to stay in the Czech Republic for over 90 days you will need a long-term visa (for 1 year) or long-term residence permit.

-Please keep in mind that all documents must be originals or notarized copies (read how to obtain verified copies here), sometimes an Apostille is required.
+- Please keep in mind that all documents must be originals or notarized copies (read how to obtain verified copies here), sometimes an Apostille is required.

 You can request Permanent residence after 5 years of continuous stay in the Czech Republic.
 Please follow the step-by-step instructions on the website of the Ministry of Interior.
 Additionally, there are a few more things to do: